 The scattering of the church was an act of love by God to wake us from our lethargic, faithless condition.
 The feeding of the flock is the priority now.

-John Ritenbaugh initially explores the work of Paul and Barnabas developing the church in the cosmopolitan city of Antioch, the location from where the term Christian originated.
-The twelfth chapter, an apparent flashback, focuses upon the execution of James (at the hands of mad Herod Agrippa), Peter's miraculous escape from …
+Paul and Barnabas developed the church in the cosmopolitan city of Antioch, the location from where the term 'Christian' originated.

 The Scriptures are largely silent about the exploits of the apostles other than Paul.
 We have only general comments concerning their spheres of activities.